- Search The Registry

 *Albert Smith was born on this date in 1896.
 He was a Black artist and musician.

-Smith began his formal training in art in 1913, when he became the first Black to earn a scholarship to attend the High School for Ethical Culture.
-There he studied drawing, watercolor painting, poster design, sculpture and basket making.
-In 1915, he became the first Black student at the National Academy of Design.
+Smith began his formal training in art in 1913 when he became the first black to earn a scholarship to attend the High School for Ethical Culture.
+He studied drawing, watercolor painting, poster design, sculpture, and basket making there.
+1915 he became the first black student at the National Academy of Design.
 There he won several awards for poster competitions and for his charcoal work.
 Unfortunately, none of his works from this period survived.
 When World War 1 began in 1917, Smith enlisted in the 807 Pioneer Band and served overseas for two and half months.
-He was one of 30,000 Black combat troops who saw action in France.
-While there he visited cathedrals in France and Belgium and worked as a cartoonist.
-Only one work from this period has survived, a pen and ink drawing titled ‘The Fall of the Castle’, in which a crowd of Black men ascends a steep hill on top of which is perched a castle bearing the label ‘PREJUDICE’.
+He was one of 30,000 black combat troops who saw action in France.
+While there, he visited cathedrals in France and Belgium and worked as a cartoonist.
+Only one work from this period has survived, a pen and ink drawing titled ‘The Fall of the Castle,’ in which a crowd of Black men ascends a steep hill on top of which is perched a castle bearing the label ‘PREJUDICE.’

 He spent the first half of 1922 in Italy, performing music and studying art, and continuing to produce tourist scenes.
-About this time, his art took on a new direction and began to celebrate Black achievements and racial uplift.
-This is evident in his print ‘Rene Maran’, a half-length portrait of the noted Black French author dressed in a suit and wearing wire-rimmed glasses.
-The painted version of this print appeared on the cover of ‘Crisis’ magazine in May 1922.
-While in Paris Smith executed a series of portrait etchings of Black leaders, probably at the request of his patron, Walter Schomburg, a New York-based collector and dealer.
+About this time, his art took on a new direction and began celebrating black achievements and racial uplift.
+This is evident in his print ‘Rene Maran,’ a half-length portrait of the noted Black French author dressed in a suit and wearing wire-rimmed glasses.
+While in Paris, Smith executed a series of portrait etchings of black leaders, probably at the request of his patron, Walter Schomburg, a New York-based collector, and dealer.
 During most of 1922 and 1923, Smith lived in Belgium, where he played the banjo in a band and studied art.
-He also studied etching and lithography at the Academie des Beaux-Arts in LIege, and some of the prints executed during this time were exhibited at the Brooklyn Society of Etchers.
+He also studied etching and lithography at the Academie des Beaux-Arts in Liege, and some of the prints executed during this time were exhibited at the Brooklyn Society of Etchers.
 In 1923, Smith expanded his study of racial uplift by depicting glorious views of Ethiopia, many of them also appearing in ‘Crisis’, including what is viewed as perhaps his most eloquent statement on inequity in the United States, a drawing titled ‘Justice.

-While back in France from 1924 through 1926, Smith continued working on his three themes of racial discrimination, racial uplift, and tourist sites.
-One of these drawings – now missing – titled ‘Place de Monnaie, Pau, France’, would win an honorable mention from the Harmon Foundation in 1928.
-In 1926, Smith traveled throughout Spain, creating scenes of local markets, streets, churches, ports, and bridges.
+While back in France from 1924 through 1926, Smith continued working on his three themes: racial discrimination, racial uplift, and tourist sites.
+One of these missing drawings, titled ‘Place de Monnaie, Pau, France’, would win an honorable mention from the Harmon Foundation in 1928.
+1926 Smith traveled throughout Spain, creating scenes of local markets, streets, churches, ports, and bridges.
 He also depicted the common people of Spain in a series of works, several of them earning him a tie for a bronze medal at a Harmon Foundation exhibition in 1929.
 In the early 1930s, Smith worked primarily in Paris, performing on radio and in hot spots such as the American hangout La Coupole, the trendy nightclub Zelli’s, and the elegant Cafe de Paris.
 Smith learned to play the newly fashionable banjo in just three weeks and enjoyed steady employment spreading the jazz craze throughout Europe.

-He spent most of his time during this period performing on-stage, doing work for radio, and making recordings.
-In 1937, Smith produced another series of portraitures of Black historic leaders, this time in watercolor.
+He spent most of his time performing on-stage, doing work for radio, and making recordings.
+1937 Smith produced another series of portraitures of historic black leaders, this time in watercolor.
 Some of these works may have been featured in the Association of American Professional Artists in Paris.
 In 1939, Smith produced images with Arabian themes.
-The titles of these lost works are ‘Arabian Knight’, ‘A Daughter of Allah’, and ‘Dictator’.
+The titles of these lost works are ‘Arabian Knight’, ‘A Daughter of Allah’ and ‘Dictator.’
 Shortly before his death, Smith wrote to Schomburg, “Well, every failure is a whip to drive me on to further heights.
-I used to feel discouraged, but that feeling is gone now and as I can see it’s a long and rough road, I must go on all the harder.”
+I used to feel discouraged, but that feeling is gone now, and as I can see, it’s a long and rough road, I must go on all the harder.”
 But in his zeal for success, he may have overworked himself.
 He died suddenly in France on April.
 3rd, 1940, only forty-four years old.